MazeMap/URL-API/URL-API.md

 http://use.mazemap.com/?campusid=1&desttype=point&dest=10.4035833,63.4178412,3
 ```
 * `desttype` defines the format expected for the `dest` parameter.
 For a generic point, use `point` here.
-*  `dest` defines the geographical point in a comma-separated array as shown below.
+*  `dest` defines the geographical point in a comma-separated list as shown below.
 ```
 dest=longitude,latitude,z
 ```